-Pan-frying in a small amount of oil will add some pork chop calories, but not as many as adding ingredients like breading and then deep-frying.
+Pan-frying in a small amount of oil will add some calories, but not as many as adding ingredients like breading and then deep-frying.

 Fat And Protein In A Pork Chop

-A boneless pork chop with a weight of 4 ounces has about 12.25 grams of fat, 4.5 of which are saturated.
+A boneless pork chop weighing 4 ounces has about 12.25 grams of fat, 4.5 of which is saturated.